+First Offense Second Offense Third Offense

+Alcohol, Drugs, Weapons Possession or Use: 60 days 90 days 120 days

+Smoking/Tobacco/E-Cigs

+Vaping, Liquids, etc

-First Offense Second Offense Third Offense Alcohol, Drugs, Weapons Possession or Use: 60 days 90 days 120 days Smoking/Tobacco/E-Cigs Vaping, Liquids, etc: 30 days 60 days 90 days other school-related disciplinary action has occurred, the student will be excluded from all school related co-curricular activities based on the chart above.
+Possession or Use: 30 days 60 days 90 days

+If the suspension period is not concluded by the end of the school year, the remaining days will resume at the start of the next school year.
+If such student engages in any prohibited activity listed above off school grounds, at any time, seven days a week, regardless of whether or not prohibited conduct occurs during the student's actual participation in the activity or whether other school-related disciplinary action has occurred, the student will be excluded from all school related co-curricular activities based on the chart above.
 If the suspension period is not concluded by the end of the school year, the remaining days will resume at the start of the next school year.
 A student whose conduct off school grounds is in violation of the substance abuse policy and is seriously disruptive of the educational process shall be subject to severe disciplinary action, up to and including expulsion from school.
 In accordance with Newtown High School policies and expectations, this is applicable to all co-curricular activities sponsored by the school.